 a) The dean of student life conducts informal conference proceedings.
 An individual of his or her choice may assist the student in the informal conference.
 The student will remain withdrawn on an interim basis pending completion of the informal conference.

 b) A written decision shall be rendered by the dean of student life containing a statement of reasons for any determination leading to involuntary withdrawal.
 The student also should be advised as to when a petition for reinstatement would be considered, along with any conditions for reinstatement.
-The student may appeal the decision to the vice president for student affairs.
+The student may appeal the decision to the vice president for student engagement and inclusion.

 9.6 Negotiated Withdrawal